F5Networks/f5-nfv-solutions/supported/plugins/f5-ric-plugin/v0.4/README.md

 ## Use F5-ric-plugin-0.4
-F5 Resource Information Collector plugin used to collect GiLAN Service Layer information and generate reports.
-Installation includes, uploading a wagon file (wagons/centos/f5_ric_plugin-0.4-py27-none-any-none-none.wgn) and ./plugin.yaml to your VNFM.
-Before running any deployment, you must run the required ./configure.sh file.

-This plugin deploys the following blueprint version:
+This is the initial version of the Resource Information Collector plugin, enabling  utility metric colleciton and report generation.
+This version deploys the following blueprint versions:

- - Gi LAN
+ - Gi LAN version 1.X
- - Gi Firewall
+ - Gi Firewall 1.X

 ### To upgrade plugins